HasanYahya101/PF_Lab_Solutions/README.md

 If you notice any errors in the solutions or would like to suggest improvements, please feel free to open an issue or submit a pull request.
 Contributions are always welcome!

 ### Warning:
-You might not not find all the Solution files in here.
+You might not find all the Solution files in here.
 I will try to add as many as i can, but i don't have all of them available.
 Also, the Instructions PDFs might also not be available.
-I lost most of the code and PDFs, so keep in mind that this is not a complete repo.
+I lost most of the code and PDFs.
+So, keep in mind that this is not a complete repo.

 ### License:
 This repository is licensed under the **MIT License.** See the **LICENSE** file for more information.